 Each week QFINANCE.com brings you five things to look out for in the week ahead.
 Essential news that will shape the week and help you keep ahead in the world of business and finance.

 Today has seen a change of tack by the Bank of England in its operation of UK monetary policy.
 During 2013 it has found itself operating in a rather hand in glove manner with the UK coalition government.
 This has been most evident in its approach to the housing market where it would have been hard to argue that there was any evidence of the claimed independence of its policy.

-Each week QFINANCE.com brings you some of the biggest news stories from 10-15 May in finance and business – essential reading to keep you up to date with the latest topics.
+Each week QFINANCE.com brings you some of the biggest news stories from the past five days (November 22 - 28, 2013) in finance and business – essential reading to keep you up to date with the latest topics.

 Given the fact that emerging markets have been whacking advanced markets out the park as far as growth is concerned, it should not be that perplexing that South Africa finds itself lagging behind the continent's emerging market out-performers.
 Francois Groepe, the deputy governor of the South African Reserve Bank, noted in a recent speech that while Sub-Saharan Africa is expected to grow at 5% in 2013, rising to 6% in 2014, South Africa's growth expectations are far less robust with the IMF predicting growth of 2% and 2.95% respectively.

 The period since 2008 has produced a plentiful crop of recycled economic fallacies, mostly falling from the lips of political leaders.
 Here are my four favorites.